Docker Strategy for Testing PHP Version Upgrades

 docker-compose -f docker-compose.test.yml exec app vendor/bin/phpunit

-If all tests pass, you have a stable baseline.
+If all tests pass, you therefore have a stable baseline from which to proceed.

 Step 4: Swap the PHP Version and Re-Test

-Now for the critical step.
+With your baseline established, we now come to the critical step: swapping the PHP version to surface incompatibilities.
 Modify your Dockerfile.test to use the new PHP version.

 # Dockerfile.test